phronmophobic/blog/markdown/reusable-ui-components.md

 One major drawback that comes up with macros is that they often limit composability.
 Functions can be passed around, partially applied, and invoked programmatically and macros can't.
 Fortunately, this drawback doesn't apply to `defui` since its only purpose is to define a component.
 The component itself is just a pure function.
 The extra syntax is just sugar to reduce boilerplate and it's straightforward to replace a `defui` definition with either more verbose code or simply generate the same result programmatically.

 A user interface is inherently about communication between a user and a software application.
 Application data is passed to the UI to produce the view and the user manipulates input devices like the keyboard and mouse to interact with the application data.
-Being able to easily refer to the nested entities being displayed aligns naturally with the UI's goal of translating raw input events like clicks and keypresses into user intents.
+Being able to easily refer to the nested entities being displayed aligns naturally with the UI's goal of translating raw input events like clicks and key presses into user intents.

 Below is the definition for a checkbox:
 ```clojure